-I mean, think about it, in school you had at least one teacher a year in grade school, a half a dozen or more a day in high school, at least a dozen different teachers for every subject, from math to reading, english, etc.. as you progressed through school, so why would you consider that for something as involved as spiritually and metaphysics, you would need only one teacher ?
+I mean, think about it, in school you had at least one teacher a year in grade school, a half a dozen or more a day in high school, at least a dozen different teachers for every subject, from math to reading, English, etc.. as you progressed through school, so why would you consider that for something as involved as spiritually and metaphysics, you would need only one teacher ?

 As you go along the pathway, your needs will change.
 Everybody who seeks spiritual enlightenment, goes through a whole variety of stages along their chosen spiritual pathway.
 It's a simple matter of fact, that most people will study with a lot of teachers during their lifetimes, and will have different relationships with each and every one of them.

-Some days I look back, and it's like a whole box of dominos lined up in row behind me :) and I bless them all ... but it's not a path one walks without risk and the need for responsible actions ...
+Some days I look back, and it's like a whole box of dominoes lined up in row behind me :) and I bless them all ... but it's not a path one walks without risk and the need for responsible actions ...

 The possible pitfalls, problems and responsibilities: